Mhykerl-07/GlobalGadgets-Database-Design-and-Implementation/README.md

 # GlobalGadgetDB
-GlobalGadgetDB is a SQL-based database designed for a Gadget retail platform.
+GlobalGadgetDB is a SQL-based database designed for a retail platform.
 The database supports Customers, products, suppliers, shippings, and more.
 It also includes stored procedures, functions, and triggers to enforce business logic and ensure data integrity.
 ## Features
 - **Product & Inventory Management:** Tracks all available gadgets, their prices, stock levels, and suppliers.
 - **Customer Management:** Stores customer details, purchase history, and loyalty tracking.